 This Sony deck can deliver 4K and 1080p pictures which are highly detailed with a corresponding excellent audio output.
 The latter includes strong delivery from well-known immersive formats such as Dolby Atmos and DTS:X.

-With a legacy of producing reference grade studio monitors and possibly the finest residential displays, Sony is a safe pair of hands.
+With a legacy of producing reference-grade studio monitors and arguably the finest residential displays, Sony is a safe pair of hands.

 Some reviewers found the diminutive remote control and lack of optical audio output to be annoyances.
 Keep in mind, though, that the X700 is not a premium-grade player either.